plneappl/streamlink-helper/README.md

 Yes, its way too complicated, but neccessary for FF57.
 Maybe I could have made it easier, but relative paths don't seem to work in all these files.
 If you want, you could create an installer for this ;)

-- "Does this work on Linux/MacOS?"
+- "Does this work on MacOS?"

-Probably, but you have to consult [the official documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) for how to configure your equivalent of a registry, remove the ```.exe```-part from the python file, point directly to the python file instead of a bat and make it executable.
+Probably, but you have to consult [the official documentation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) for how to configure your equivalent of a registry, point directly to the python file instead of a bat and make it executable.
 YMMV.

 - "Why only FF57?"